Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel (CKCS) is a British breed of toy dog of spaniel type.
 Four colours are recognised: Blenheim (chestnut and white), tricolour (black/white/tan), black and tan, and ruby; the coat is smooth and silky.
 The lifespan is usually between eight and twelve years.

-The Cavalier King Charles changed dramatically in the late seventeenth century, when it was inter-bred with flat-nosed breeds.
-Until the 1920s, it shared the same history as the smaller King Charles Spaniel.
+The toy spaniels which were the predecessors of the Cavalier changed dramatically in the nineteenth century, when they were inter-bred with flat-nosed breeds.
+Until the 1920s, the Cavalier shared the same history as the smaller King Charles Spaniel.
 Breeders attempted to recreate what they considered to be the original configuration – a dog resembling Charles II's spaniel of the English Civil War period, when supporters of the king were known as Cavaliers.

 History

 Cavalier King Charles Spaniel; lesser stop; skull not inclined to be domed with spot in centre of skull on the Blenheim.
 A white blaze between the eyes is standard of the Tricolour variety.